Ransomware Defense: Safeguarding Your Data with Backup Protection

 With strong and updated software, your device will be much more secure against malware.
 Software companies release patches, also known as updates, on an ongoing basis to address security flaws in their software.
 These fixes are often made before software security vulnerabilities can be exploited by hackers acting in bad faith.

 So, install the latest software updates as soon as they become available to seal any loopholes cyber criminals can use to access your system through the backdoor and compromise your data.
-Remember to check for updates on a regular basis to keep your software up-to-date always.

 3. Use Anti-Virus Software and a Firewall